 Inside Out Group: This group is for any student who wants to explore issues relevant to sexuality, sexual orientation, and gender identity/expression.
-Fridays at 3PM.
+Mondays at 3PM.

 Peaceful Minds: Designed to help students gain alternative skills to cope through life stressors and difficulties of life.
 Coping skills will include mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.
-Thurdays at 2:30 pm.
+Mondays at 10:00 am &Thursdays at 2:00 pm.

 Women’s Empowerment Group: A facilitated discussion group designed to provide young women a place to confidentially provide and receive feedback on topics such as Body Image, Self-Discovery, Relationships, Assertiveness Communication, and Self-care.
 Tuesdays 3PM